Ysfkcmz/Autonomous-Fleet-Simulation-SUMO/README.md

 *(Note: Press the 'Play' button in the SUMO GUI and adjust the delay parameter to observe the traffic flow visually.)*

 ## 📄 Full Technical Report
 This repository contains the core simulation files and visual data summaries.
-For a deep dive into the methodology, time-scaling algorithms, mathematical formulations, and a detailed breakdown of the statistical results, please feel free to contact me directly to request the full academic report.
+For a deep dive into the methodology or results please feel free to contact me directly to request the full academic report.